ikalogic/nanoini/README.md

 - Doesn't need to allocate memory for a full line
 - Works with lines ending with '\n', '\r' or any comnination of both.
 - INI Comments are ignored without any impact on memory usage, regardless of its size
-- Only 3 functions API.
+- Only 3 functions API (including the callback function).

  ## known (and wanted) limitations:
  nanoini is limited by design.
 It may evolve a bit in the future to implement more standard features like sections.